Presumption of Constitutionality

 Where provisions of the Constitution are apparently inconsistent, they should be given an integrated, harmonious interpretation in accordance with the general constitutional order.

-Although, court should seek to a harmonious interpretation, some rights are patently are more important than another.
-This is referred to as so-called hierarchy of norms.
+Although courts should seek to make a harmonious interpretation, some rights are patently more important than others.
+This is referred to as a so-called hierarchy of norms.
 This would apply both to expressed and enumerated and unenumerated rights.
-Where one important right such as the right to life may take precedence over rights, less critical rights, in particular context.
+For example, one important right such as the right to life may take precedence over less critical rights in a particular context.

 The Irish text is to take precedence.
-However, in practice, they seek to reconcile both versions insofar as the issue arises at all.
+However, in practice, the courts seek to reconcile both versions in so far as the issue arises, if at all.
 It has been stated that it is not be thought that those who framed the Constitution would knowingly do anything so absurd as to frame or enact text with different meanings in different parts.

 Accordingly, courts will seek to reconcile apparent inconsistencies.